 She worked as a trainer in Statesville, where she taught basic obedience, potty and crate training and house manners to puppies ranging from 6 weeks to 1 year old.
 But she was missing the challenge of working with dogs that needed more complex training and helping those dogs and their owners develop a more rewarding relationship, which led her to apply for a position at Love in the Lead.
 Meagan has been with Love in the Lead Canine Training, LLC since January of 2020 and is currently the Assistant Training Manager.

 In her free time, Meagan and her partner spend time with their 3 dogs (a Boxer/Pitbull mix, an English Golden and a Shiba Inu), hiking or adventuring around Charlotte, Durham and Asheville.
 Meagan also enjoys working her personal dogs in agility, rally, dock jumping and field trials.

 Mary, originally from CA, has been passionate about animals and especially dogs her entire life.
 Her career in the dog industry began at an independent pet food store teaching pet parents about dog and cat nutrition.
 After working in pet food for over a year, Mary soon decided she wanted to help more and started looking into dog training.

 Soon after she found a job at Petco and fell in love with training dogs and helping their owners learn to communicate better with their pups.
 Shortly after she moved to a private company to get even more client and dog interaction in real world scenarios, which led her to Love in the Lead.

 Outside of work Mary spends her time with her beagle mix Lacey and her tortishell cat Wednesday.
 She can also be found hiking and exploring the Blue Ridge Parkway.

-We utilize the entire property for training; we have over a half acre of fenced in grass areas which we utilize for play time as well.
-The dogs receive individual and group training sessions throughout the day, and plenty of off-leash play time!
+We utilize the entire property for training, with over a half acre of fenced in grass areas which we utilize for training and play time.
+The dogs receive individual and group training sessions throughout the day and plenty of off-leash play time!